szhangdata/Bank-Fraud-Detection/README.md

 <img src = "image/Bank-fraud.png" width = "600">

-**This is a project to predict whether these customers are credible or not for a bank.**
+**In this project we will predict whether bank customers are credible or not given their account information.**
 **1. The test set contains customer’s basic attributes and payment histories.
 2.The output will predict whether these customers are credible or not.**